Skip to content

 javascript

-// Helper: Create canonical JSON (sorted keys)
+// Helper: Create canonical JSON (keys sorted at ALL levels)

 function canonicalJson(obj) {